PeterVranken/linNet-overview/README.md

-You will find the details of the usage of linNet, in particular installation, netlist syntax and Octave interface and an explanation of the mathematical concept of the software in the user guide linNet-userGuide.pdf located here for reference.
+You will find the details of the usage of linNet, in particular installation, netlist syntax and Octave interface and an explanation of the mathematical concept of the software in the user guide linNet-userGuide.pdf, located here for reference.

 The source code of linNet is hosted at Google Code; please see
 <http://code.google.com/p/linnet/>.
 There, you will also find download